 The mission of the Didactic Program in Dietetics is to prepare students for careers in nutrition and dietetics; to develop critical thinking skills necessary for evidence based practice, and to promote service and leadership.

 Program Goals, Objectives and Actual Outcomes

-The following goals are based on the “2017 Core Knowledge for the RDN” (Appendix C).
-These are the criteria that programs which prepare graduates to be Registered Dietitian Nutritionists (RDN) and Dietetic Technician, Registered (DTR) must meet to be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).
+The following goals are based on the “2022 Core Knowledge for the RDN”.
+These are the criteria that programs which prepare graduates to be Registered Dietitian Nutritionists (RDN) and Nutrition and Dietetic Technician, Registered (NDTR) must meet to be accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-To provide a challenging academic program that prepares DPD graduates for success in a dietetic internship program in order to become Registered Dietitian Nutritionists.
+Goal 1 – Program graduates will be provided a challenging academic program that prepares them for success in a dietetic internship program in order to become Registered Dietitian Nutritionists.

-- Objective 6.4 a: Over a five-year period 80% of the DPD graduates will be rated with an average score of ≥4.0 on a 5 point scale when evaluating their preparation for their dietetic internship by their Dietetic Internship Director.
+- At least 80 % of the graduates will score ≥4.0 on a 5-point scale for evaluation of their preparation for their dietetic internship by their Dietetic Internship Director.

-- Objective 6.4 c: Over a five-year period, at least 50% of alumni who respond to the DPD Alumni Survey will indicate they have assumed leadership positions and/or are involved in professional community service.
-(Leadership and service)
+- At least 50% of alumni who respond to the DPD Alumni Survey will indicate they have assumed leadership positions and/or are involved in professional or community service.

 A summary of the outcome data is available on request from the current DPD Director.

 Annual cost and fees to attend TWU are described in the current General Catalog under the sections on financial information.
 The following is an estimation of program cost to the individual student for the 2018-2019 academic year.
 These estimates are based on full-time attendance (15 semester hours).